chardso/fruit-culture-fruit-farming/README.md

 ##CHEMICAL PROPERTIES OF THE SOIL; -cation exchange capacity. -soil pH. -base saturation percentage. -plant nutrients. -organic soil carbon. -soil nitrogen. -soil salinity. -soil sodicity.
+##SOIL pH.is ameasure of the acidity or basicity of the soil.
+It's defined as the negative logarithm of activity of hydronium ions in the solution..pH falls between 3 and 10 with 7 being neutral.
+The required pH for fruit farming is from 6-7.5.